maxtoroq/MvcAccount/docs/api/MvcAccount.Email.Change/NotificationMessageViewModel/README.md

 NotificationMessageViewModel Class
 ==================================
-Holds data for the EmailChangeNotificationMessage view.
+Holds data for the _NotificationMessage view.

 Inheritance Hierarchy